therj/chiyaaa/README.md

 - init.sh => initialization script (TODO)

 ## Use case
+### GitHub
+Index file is committed and pushed.
+[View the file in repo](https://github.com/therj/tea-counter-shell/blob/master/index.html) or [view as raw](https://github.com/therj/tea-counter-shell/blob/master/index.html?raw=true)

+Count accessed here could be used as a content anywhere.
+For example, I use in the footer of my  [blog](https://rjoshi.net).

+### Rsync
 Index file uploaded to (with rsync): [rjoshi.com.np/tea](https://rjoshi.com.np/tea/)

 Above url is fetched at: [rjoshi.net](https://rjoshi.net) - [in the footer]

-*Both count should be same.
-Any inconsistency is due to caching issue.*
+*All counts should be same.
+Any inconsistency is due to caching, or disabled flags (rarely).*

-## Otherwise
-This is an alternative to using rsync.

-Don't ignore the index file, push it to the repo.
-Keep the repo public and you can access the raw index file instead of quering the remote path.